 A sinus infection can cause a headache, and you may feel pressure around your cheeks, forehead, and eyes.
 However, many people who assume they have a sinus headache may have a migraine.

 Our New York general practitioners would only recommend surgery after trying other options, but occasionally it can be appropriate if you have acute sinusitis or chronic sinusitis that keeps recurring.
-A surgeon can enlarge the sinus cavities, so it is easier for them to drain.

 Self-Care and Home Remedies